 The Northern Tier Networking Consortium seeks to develop and sustain advanced networking capabilities in order to support the educational, research, and economic vitality of the Northern Tier region.

-Membership currently includes higher education institutions, research centers and other regional networks from the states of Alaska, Idaho, Iowa, Michigan, Minnesota, Montana, Nebraska, North Dakota, South Dakota, Washington, Wisconsin and Wyoming.
+Membership currently includes higher education institutions, research centers and other regional networks from the states of Alaska, Idaho, Illinois, Iowa, Michigan, Minnesota, Montana, Nebraska, North Dakota, Oregon, South Dakota, Washington, Wisconsin and Wyoming.

 The North Dakota Statewide Technology Access for Government and Education network (STAGEnet) was created by the 1999 legislative session.
+STAGEnet is operated by the North Dakota Information Technology Department.
 STAGEnet provides broadband connectivity, Internet access, video conferencing and other networking services.
 All state agencies, colleges and universities, local government, and K-12 are required to participate in STAGEnet.

 STAGEnet is governed as a partnership between government and education.
 The governance structure consists of three committees.
 The Executive, Management and Technical committees include representatives from state and local government, K-12, colleges and universities, interactive video network, and voice communication.
 These committees aid in planning, prioritizing, approving standards and policies, making service level decisions, coordinating among constituencies, communicating, and identifying and providing resources.

-The ultimate decision making authority regarding STAGEnet is the lawful responsibility of the North Dakota State CIO as stated in the North Dakota Century Code Chapter 54-59-02.
+The ultimate decision making authority regarding STAGEnet is the lawful responsibility of the North Dakota State CIO as directed in the North Dakota Century Code Chapter 54-59-02.